newrelic/logstash-output-plugin/README.md

 ## Installation

+* Tell Logstash where to find our plugin
+  * Find the Logstash Gemfile (For example: `/usr/share/logstash/Gemfile` in some Linux installs)
-* Add the following at the bottom of Logstash's Gemfile (located in the root of the Logstash install): `gem "logstash-output-newrelic-internal", :source => "https://1keEQc-cII8DjYRJVdpUXAw6DUPV6JmjpE@repo.fury.io/nrsf"`
+  * Add the following to the top of Logstash's Gemfile: `source "https://1keEQc-cII8DjYRJVdpUXAw6DUPV6JmjpE@repo.fury.io/nrsf"`
 * Install the plugin: `logstash-plugin install --no-verify logstash-output-newrelic-internal`

 ## Configuration